NateTheGreatt/modecs/README.md

 ## Philosophy

-With Fir it is best to follow the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
+With Modecs it is best to follow the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy).
 In general, this means that you should strive to make your systems and components as simple as possible.
 If this means breaking one large feature into multiple smaller systems that pass information through components, generally that will be more maintainable, composable, and reusable than larger monolithic systems will be.
 That said, each system incurs one loop through all of its own entities, so if performance is an important aspect of the system it may be better to design it monolithically.
 Use your best discretion here.

 ### Runtime Composability